A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 This replacement modifies the dispersion relation~\eqref{rdeGN1} into:

 A similar functional study to the previous one shows that the r.h.s numerator of~\eqref{rdeGN2} is negative whenever $\zetabar>\dfrac{2k^4+15k^2+45}{10k^4+30k^2}$.
-In high frequency regime, the upper bound of the overall surface deformation $\zetabar$ is approximately close to $0.2$, hence reducing the range of values of $\zetabar$ for which the condition is satisfied, namely $-h_0<\zetabar<0.2$ (keeping mind that $h=h_0+\zetabar$ should remain always positive).
+In high frequency regime, the upper bound of the overall surface deformation $\zetabar$ is approximately close to $0.2$, hence reducing the range of values of $\zetabar$ for which the condition is satisfied, namely $-1<\zetabar<0.2$ (keeping mind that $h=1+\zetabar$ should remain always positive).
 Therefore, if this condition is not satisfied the complex square root of $w$ will generate an instability in the model.
-Actually, a stability in high frequency regime is ensured if the condition $-h_0<\zetabar<0.2$ is satisfied which we believe is a limitation for the applications that we have in mind.
-Thus, one can deduce that factorizing only the fifth order derivative present in the second equation of~\eqref{eq:eGNLW3dim} does not stabilize the model, at least for a big range of values of the overall surface deformation $\zetabar$ (see Figure~\ref{figcompHFI}).
-This is why we suggested in section~\ref{reformsec} to factorize second, third and fifth order derivatives present in the second equation of~\eqref{eq:eGNLW3dim}.
-The stability of the eB model with factorized high order derivatives~\eqref{eq:eGNLW3f5dim1} is discussed in the next subsection. \end{remark}
+Actually, a stability in high frequency regime is ensured if the condition $-1<\zetabar<0.2$ is satisfied which we believe is a limitation for the applications that we have in mind.
+Thus, one can deduce that factorizing only the fifth order derivative present in the second equation of~\eqref{eq:eGNLW3} does not stabilize the model, at least for a big range of values of the overall surface deformation $\zetabar$ (see Figure~\ref{figcompHFI}).

+At this stage, one may wonder if a factorization of only the third order derivative on $\zeta$ may be enough to control the incriminated sign in the dispersion relation~\eqref{rdeGN1}.
+Indeed, this is true and $w$ remains real for large wave numbers, under the condition that $\zetabar < \dfrac{2k^6+ 6k^4+45k^2+135}{90k^2}$ (for $k \approx 10$ the upper bound of the latter inequality becomes very large).
+However, factoring only the third order derivative leads to a model with the same poor linear dispersive properties as~\eqref{eq:eGNLW3}.
+This was expected because the third order derivative term is nonlinear.
+This is why we suggested in section~\ref{reformsec} to factorize second, third and fifth order derivatives present in the second equation of~\eqref{eq:eGNLW3}.
+The stability of the eB model with factorized high order derivatives~\eqref{eq:eGNLW3f5} is discussed in the next subsection. \end{remark}